Ruadhri17/meta-tedge/README.md

 | :- | :- | :- | :- |
 | Kirkstone | 1.x | kirkstone | Active and maintained |
 | Scarthgap | 1.x | scarthgap | In development (soon to be supported) |

-## Dependencies

-Currently [git-lfs](https://github.com/git-lfs/git-lfs) is required to build the layer, however this dependency will be removed in the near future.
-Until then, please install git-lfs following the [official git-lfs instructions for linux](https://github.com/git-lfs/git-lfs/blob/main/INSTALLING.md).

 ## Contributing